So you’ve officially become torn between getting a job or starting your own business….

 It’s never straight-and-simple as it seems.

-You tend to only see the highlight reel of someone’s life.
+You tend to see the “highlight reel” of someone’s life, not the bad sides.

-For example, this is a pic of me enjoying the fruits of my labor and being able to splurge on a zero gravity flight where a plane (which astronauts also train in) flies in parabolas over the ocean and creates a “weightless” environment:
+1.) this is a pic of me having fun on a $5,800 gravity flight where a plane flies in parabolas over the ocean and creates a “weightless” environment:

 Pretty sweet huh?
 That flight wasn’t cheap, yet the disposable income from my business allowed me to do it without thinking much of the price.